spessoni/obs-timecode-text/README.md

 ![Timecode Demo](docs/tc-animation.gif?raw=true)

 The script was written to create accurate timecode which is based on the computer's time of day.
 It can be used for creating slates, time labels on security footage, live cameras, etc. It is useful for checking latency with other live sources and encoders.
+The Date and Time will be shown with your local time offsets unless *show UTC(GMT)* is checked.

 ## Settings